lomorage/homepage/content/installation.md

 ## 4. External Access

-Currently external access need some manual setup and some technical background, we will make the process more user friendly later.
+Currently, external access need some manual setup and some technical background, we will make the process more user-friendly later.

-There are a few tunnel services available for free use, most tunnel service require a client application running on your device, and setup a connection to the service running by the service provider, and it will give a subdomain name for you to use, if you access the url with that subdomain, the tunnel service will forward the traffic/request to the client application.
+There are a few tunnel services available for free use, most tunnel services require a client application running on your device, and set up a connection to the service running by the service provider, and it will give a subdomain name for you to use, if you access the URL with that subdomain, the tunnel service will forward the traffic/request to the client application.

 You can use [localtunnel](https://localtunnel.me) or [ngrok](https://ngrok.com), both are free tunnel services. localtunnel doesn't require registration, and it can customize the subdomain, so it's pre-installed in Lomorage Raspberry Pi image, while ngrok need register before use, and need pay to customize subdomain, but it's more stable and zero dependencies.